levipoiani95/project-07-Airbnb-machine-learning-predict-price/README.md

 # 📊 Airbnb Housing Prediction for the city of Rio de Janeiro.
+A complete Python Data Science project focused on statistical modeling, machine learning, and data visualization.
 ## 💭 Context
 On Airbnb, anyone who owns a room or property of any type (apartment, house, chalet, guesthouse, etc.) can offer their property for daily rental.You create your host profile (the person who makes a property available for daily rental) and create your property listing.
 In this listing, the host should describe the property's characteristics as completely as possible, in order to help renters/travelers choose the best property for them (and to make their listing more attractive).